CIC Interpolation

 Description

-Block CIC Interpolation performs an increase in the sampling frequency (interpolation) of the input signal by an integer factor.
-Cascaded integrator-comb FIR filters are a class of FIR filters with linear phase, consisting of cascaded comb filters and integrators.
+Block CIC Interpolation performs an increase in the sampling rate (interpolation) of the input signal by an integer factor.
+Cascade integrator-combed FIR filters are a class of linear-phase FIR filters consisting of cascaded comb filters and integrators.

 Ports